Top 10 Food Spots to Try While Studying Abroad in London (Part 1)

 You need to study, but you also need to eat.
-As one of the most exciting capitals in the world, London not only offers some of the nation’s top universities, but also has thousands of restaurants, markets, food trucks and street stalls that reflect the city’s multicultural nature.
-When you’re ready to experience the best the city has to offer on a budget, it’s the streets you need to hit.
+As one of the most exciting capitals in the world, London not only offers some of the nation’s top universities but also has thousands of restaurants, markets, food trucks, and street stalls that reflect the city’s multicultural nature.
+When you’re ready to experience the best food in London, you need to hit the streets.

 We’ve selected 10 top street food stalls for you to explore, from tacos and burritos to burgers, hearty Sri Lankan street specialties to delectable paellas – here’s part 1 of 2 – make sure not to miss them when you’re studying in London.

-This Borough Market staple serves amazing Valencia-style paella that always draws a long queue, but is well worth the wait.
-Their giant pan of paella features chicken, chorizo, Cornish squid rings, mussels and Madagascan tiger prawns amidst rice.
+This Borough Market staple serves amazing Valencia-style paella that always draws a long queue but is well worth the wait.
+The giant paella pan cooks chicken, chorizo, Cornish squid rings, mussels and Madagascan tiger prawns and yellow rice.
 Borough Market doesn’t lack in delicious offerings, but Furness’s Bomba Paella is one of the best.

 Where?
 Brockley Market, Whitecross Market